rakibul-wdp/DSA-JS/math-for-programming/points-and-lines.md

 - How do you navigate in real life?
   - Reference point, directions, distance etc
 - How to identify a point in space?

   - Coordinate System!
   - Remember number line?
 One-dimensional coordinate system.

+- 2D coordinate system
+- Take two perpendicular lines
+  - Right angle / 90 degrees
+  - Horizontal: X axis
+  - Vertical: Y axis
+- Intersection point: Origin (0, 0)
+- Any point can be identified as a pair of numbers
+  - (x, y)
+  - Where is (-2, 5)?